sabrinabluhm/femaleEntrepreneurship/README.md

 ## Limitations
 There is an overall lack of data with regards to female entrepreneurship.
 That makes it hard to look for example at the share of female entrepreneurship over time (not all countries provide data every year).
 More research must be done to have a more detailed picture about that topic.

-Furthermre it would be interesting to look at other factors that have an influence on female entrepreneurship as for example education or access to financial institutions.
+Furthermore it would be interesting to look at other factors that have an influence on female entrepreneurship as for example education or access to financial institutions.